-With unemployment hitting record highs this year, we’ve also seen an increase in people becoming self-employed by starting to freelance or picking up a side hustle in an attempt to make extra cash.
+With unemployment hitting record highs in the past few years, there has also been an increase in people becoming self-employed by starting to freelance or picking up a side hustle in an attempt to make extra cash.
 What does this mean in terms of your ability to take on a car loan, though?

 Proving Your Income While Self-Employed or Freelancing